bfillmer/saga-motion/README.md

-# Greenfield
+# Saga Motion

-Opinionated application organization and libraries for bootstrapping new React-based applications.
+Quick and dirty PoC of animations controlled via redux-saga.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Greenfield](https://github.com/bfillmer/greenfield).

 ## Commands